artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 ## Exercise 3
-→ View the [video](https://www.youtube.com/watch?v=8fK-CoEbo0Y) at time 13:15 for the description of the connection of the 7-segment displays in RVfpga and at time 15:19 for the execution of the 71_7SegDispl_C-Lang program in RVfpga.
+→ View the above video at time 13:15 for the description of the connection of the 7-segment displays in RVfpga and at time 15:19 for the execution of the 71_7SegDispl_C-Lang program in RVfpga.

 Analyze the program provided in the ```71_7SegDispl_C-Lang``` project (located at: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/71_7SegDispl_C-Lang```).